omkara96/KeepSafe-Releases/README.md

 ## 🤝 Contributions

-This repo is for **APK hosting and public testing only**.
-If you'd like to contribute to the actual source code, reach out or check the main source repository [here](https://github.com/YOUR_USERNAME/keepsafe-app-source).
+This repo is for **APK hosting and public issues and discussions**.

 ---